jchv/resume/journal.md

 # 2021-04-06
 The project commenses.

-First randevú with the actual PDF format: `PDFReference.pdf`.
+First rendezvous with the actual PDF format: `PDFReference.pdf`.
 Provided by Adobe, it describes the PDF format in reasonable detail.
 The first thing that surprises me is that PDF is largely text-based.
 Never having actually opened one, I opened `PDFReference.pdf` in Notepad and to my surprise, it was true.

 The start of `PDFReference.pdf` looks like this: